ssenmosip/mosip-temp-documentation/FRS-PMS.md

 PMS_COR_003|Could not process the request|Any Internal Error

 ### PUT /policies/{policyID}
-This request is used to update the existing policy status.
+This API would be used to update the status (activate/deactivate) for the given policy id.

 #### Resource URL
 <div>https://mosip.io/partnermanagement/v1/policies/{policyID}</div>